MasoniteFramework/docs/tutorials/creating-a-blog.md

 and open up `localhost:8000/blog`, we will see "This is a blog"

-{% hint style="success" %}
-In the next part we will start designing our blog application
-{% endhint %}

 ## Authentication

 Most applications will require some form of authentication.
 Masonite comes with a craft command to scaffold out an authentication system for you.
-This should typically be ran on fresh installation of Masonite since it will create controllers routes and views for you.
+This should typically be ran on fresh installations of Masonite since it will create controllers routes and views for you.

-For our blog, we will need to setup some a registration form so we can get new users to start posting to our blog.
+For our blog, we will need to setup some form of registration so we can get new users to start posting to our blog.
 We can create an authentication system by running the craft command:

 {% code-tabs %}
 {% code-tabs-item title="terminal" %}